-Nationalism and ethnic conflict; Muslim states and societies; Eurasia; Language and identity politics
+Nationalism and ethnic conflict; Muslim societies; Eurasia; language and identity politics

-Tristan James Mabry is the founding Executive Director of the Joint Foreign Area Officer Program and Assistant Research Professor in the Department of National Security Affairs, School of International Graduate Studies, at the Naval Postgraduate School.
+Tristan James Mabry is a Lecturer in the Department of National Security Affairs, School of International Graduate Studies, at the Naval Postgraduate School.
 Dr. Mabry came to the NPS in July 2009 from the Department of Government at Georgetown University.
 Previously, Dr. Mabry taught in the joint Peace and Conflict Studies Program at Bryn Mawr College and Haverford College.
-He is also an Associate Fellow of Penn Program on Ethnic Conflict, University of Pennsylvania.

 His first career was in journalism, as a writer and producer for CNN, and as a reporter for The Wall Street Journal.

-Dr. Mabry holds four degrees in political science from three different countries.
-He received his B.A. in Canada from McGill University; his M.Sc. (with Distinction) in the United Kingdom from the London School of Economics and Political Science; and his M.A. and Ph.D. in the United States from the University of Pennsylvania.
-His international experience includes more than seven years of study abroad - in Honduras, China, Canada, the United Kingdom, and Egypt - and travel to more than forty countries.
+Dr. Mabry received his B.A. in Canada from McGill University; his M.Sc. (with Distinction) in the United Kingdom from the London School of Economics and Political Science; and his M.A. and Ph.D. in the United States from the University of Pennsylvania.